This chapter contains information for pro bono providers about

-For more information on developing partnerships with ILOs see the ATSILS PRO BONO GUIDE: A guide to the delivery of pro bono legal services for Aboriginal and Torres Strait Islander Legal Services (ATSILS) and their clients.
+For more information on developing partnerships with ILOs, see the ATSILS PRO BONO GUIDE: A guide to the delivery of pro bono legal services for Aboriginal and Torres Strait Islander Legal Services (ATSILS) and their clients.

 3.2.2 COMMUNITY LEGAL CENTRES

-There are also various networks of CLCs organised around particular issues or themes such as youth rights, welfare rights, human rights, tenancy rights, Aboriginal and Torres Strait Islander womens’ rights, disability rights, and RRR issues.
-These networks engage in policy work and joint initiatives concerning particular areas of law and can be another point of contact for law firms.
+There are also networks of CLCs organised around particular issues or themes, including young people’s rights, social security, human rights, tenancy, Aboriginal and Torres Strait Islander women’s rights, disability rights, and rural, regional and remote issues.
+These networks engage in policy work and joint initiatives and they can be another point of contact for pro bono practices.

 SERVICES PROVIDED BY COMMUNITY LEGAL CENTRES